-So you have time, money, and freedom while enjoying the journey along the way means treating your business as an investment.
+Having time, money, and freedom while enjoying the journey along the way means treating your business as an investment.
 Start thinking in terms of customers, not clients.
 Generally, customers buy solutions and products and pay in advance.
 That’s what you want instead of clients who buy services and pay after delivery.

-Take the steps now to turn your business into an asset, so that you get what you want in the end.
+Take the steps now to turn your business into an asset so that you get what you want in the end.
 Start making conscious choices about narrowing your focus, turning away work that doesn’t fit, transforming services into solutions, and replacing yourself.
 The ironic thing is, when you do these things, you might find you want to keep your business after all because it’s easy to love when it works for you.